ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

         - `Car` **internally** instantiates an `Engine` type, and is composed of it
             - in non-composition, functionality of `Engine` might be part of `Car` code or `Car` superclass code
             - it's not DI b/c we can't choose what `Engine` type to inject or access it's API
-- decorator pattern - add functionality without modifying underlying type
+- decorator pattern - add functionality without modifying underlying type without changing type
     - really for classes, so don't create child class, but add a wrapper class for the target class
 - adapter pattern - creating bridge code to combine two incompatible interfaces
+    - e.g create class that implements old interface but it's implementation of old interface calls new interface under the hood
 - RAII - resource acquisition is initialization - resources are tied to their objects and their lifetimes, released with the object death
 - singleton - single global instance of class, class can have only one instance and has global scope
 - observer pattern - registering many observers for state changes, state change notifies observers and their update logic is run